Please check out: HOT ROD GARDEN TRACTOR PULLERS ASSOCIATION

 To be competitive in garden tractor pulling, what you need is a garden tractor that has an automotive-type frame, horizontal engine, a cast iron transaxle and 12" diameter, 5-lug rear wheels.
 It can be belt drive, too.
 Look for a good-size Wheel Horse or a Sears Suburban.
 They're the most popular and least expensive to build up for pulling in a stock class.
 Fact is, the drive belt on some garden tractors robs the engine of power.
 The Cub Cadet on the other hand use a direct drive clutch/driveshaft system, which is much like the ones that's used in automobiles.
 You get more power to the track with a Cub Cadet.
 Belt-driven garden tractors, such as Wheel Horse, Sears Suburban, etc., do very well in the stock classes with a limited horsepower engine, but if you want to move up into a more powerful or highly modified class, the Cub Cadet is the only way to go.
 They've been proven to be the most competitive garden tractor for pulling that's available.

 Certain models of John Deere and Massey Ferguson garden tractors have a variable speed control called a "Variator," which is a factory-installed lever positioned on the right of the steering wheel.
 Most Cub Cadet pullers call this a "cheater stick."
 When it's pulled back, it slows the tires down to reserve engine power.
-In pulling, this feature allows the tractor to have plenty of ground speed upon takeoff and go down the track at full speed, and when the weight of the sled comes up on the tractor, and if the engine begins to bog down, the operator can pull back on the lever, slowing down the tires, so the engine will have reserve power to "chug, chug" a little further down the track.
-It'll be nice if Cub Cadets had this feature too, but it only comes on certain belt-driven garden tractors.
+In pulling, this feature allows the tractor to have plenty of ground speed upon takeoff and go down the track at full speed, and when the weight of the sled comes up on the tractor, and if the engine begins to bog down or lose power, the operator can pull back on the lever, slowing down the tires, so the engine will have more reserve power to "chug, chug" a little further down the track.
+It'll be nice if Cub Cadets had this feature too, but it only comes on certain other makes and models of belt-driven garden tractors.

 And the reason there's different classes for pulling tractors is because some tractors come with a bigger engine and some weigh more than others.
 A tractor with a big engine will undoubtedly out-pull a tractor with a small engine.
 And the same goes for a tractor that weighs more than the others.
 Therefore, most pulling clubs try to match the engine size and the weight of any particular tractor (with the driver) so they'll be competitive within their class.

-One of the most popular bodies to adapt onto an IH Cub Cadet frame is the John Deere.
-The reason for this is many pullers like their John Deere garden pulling tractor so well, but sometimes they can't out-pull a Cub Cadet.
-So they create a "generic" John Deere.
+One of the most popular bodies to adapt onto an IH Cub Cadet frame is from certain models of John Deere garden tractors.
+The reason for this is many pullers like the John Deere so well, but sometimes they can't out-pull a Cub Cadet.
+So they create a "generic" John Deere garden tractor.
 That's when the John Deere body parts are integrated onto a Cub Cadet frame.
-It has the appearance of a genuine John Deere, but the pulling components and power of a Cub Cadet.
+The Cub Cadet frames that's suitable for the John Deere body parts are: 102, 104, 105, 106, 107, 122, 123, 124, 125, 126, 127, 147 (narrow frames; because these models have the tall center section), and any wide or spread frame model.
+If the JD body parts are installed correctly and the entire tractor is painted the traditional JD green and yellow, the tractor will have the appearance of a genuine John Deere, but the pulling components and power of a Cub Cadet.
 Many pullers do this.
-But only certain John Deere bodies will "fit" onto a Cub Cadet.
 Like the old saying goes: "If you can't beat 'em, join 'em!"

-Ever noticed at the pulls, how many true-to-their-name Cub Cadets show up, but very few John Deeres (or is it pronounced "John Deere"? hmmm) are there?
+Ever noticed at the pulls, how many genuine Cub Cadets show up, but very few John Deeres (or is it pronounced "John Deere"? hmmm) are there?
 With a generic John Deere doing well at the pulls, this puts the Deere name out front.
 Hence, "Nothing runs like a Deere!"
-And nothing pulls like a Cub Cadet!
+But nothing pulls like a Cub Cadet!

 Of course, the body components of other makes and models of popular garden tractors, such as Wheel Horse, etc., can be integrated onto a Cub Cadet frame as well.
 It just takes some time and effort to figure out how to adapt the parts so it'll look original.